geoffmphillips/to-do-midterm/README.md

 ![Mobile version](https://github.com/da-morgan/to-do-midterm/blob/master/img/mobile.png)

-The responsive design allows for the web app to be used as a mobile web app.
+Flexbox css was used to create the responsive design.
+This allows for the web app to be used as a mobile web app.

 ## Getting Started